-Yinghua Academy asks parents and guardians of current students to contribute four hours or more of volunteer work to the school each year.
+Yinghua Academy asks parents and guardians of current students to volunteer for one event each school year.
 The school regularly needs volunteers for the library, cafeteria, playground, special events, and office support.
+Requests for volunteers are often communicated through the weekly newsletter or via messages from teachers or Classroom Coordinators.
 Volunteers should be aware of and willing to help all students.
 The time commitments for volunteer opportunities vary, and we ask that volunteers arrive promptly and stay for the entire scheduled time.
 Volunteering at Yinghua is contingent on the successful completion of a background check.
-The background check form can be found on the school website or in the office.
+The background check form (link opens in a new tab) can be found on the school website or in the office.
+Background checks stay current for five years, and then will need to be renewed.
 Volunteering is coordinated jointly by a YACA volunteer and school staff.
-If you would like to volunteer, please email your availability and interests to the YACA Volunteer Coordinator, vaca-volunteer@yinghuaacademy.org.
+If you would like to volunteer, please email your availability and interests to the YACA Volunteer Coordinator, yaca-volunteer@yinghuaacademy.org.